This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-Because of Yves Rocher’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why all cosmetic brands selling in mainland China cannot be considered cruelty-free in 2020.
+Because of Yves Rocher’s decision to import and sell in mainland China stores, they must consent and pay to have their products tested on animals.
+That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2022.

 Although Yves Rocher may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order for them to sell in China.